Wales, Traditional Welsh National Dress

-In other ways it reminds me of the sort of clothing worn by women in places like Salem during the witch executions.
+In other ways it reminds me of the sort of clothing worn by women in places like Salem during the witch trials period of history.

 What are its origins though and is it still worn today?

-The Welsh National Dress though is only for females.
-There have been attempts to create a welsh kilt for the men but this has not really taken off.
+The Welsh National Dress however is only for women and children to wear.
+There have been attempts to create a type of Welsh kilt for the men but this has not really taken off.

 The costume also includes a full check patterned skirt, a shawl, a white starched apron, black woollen socks, black shoes and a cloak.

 The hat is still sometimes worn today but, in general, the welsh national dress is only worn for special celebrations, and even then rarely.

 Her efforts also included the creation of a Welsh National Costume.
-Her idea of what a traditional Welsh National Dress should be, are the basis for the current national dress.
+Her idea of what a traditional Welsh National Dress should be are the basis for the current national dress.

-These days tourists can buy souvenir dolls, from various locations around Wales, that are dressed in traditional welsh national dress.
+These days tourists can buy souvenir dolls, from various locations around Wales, that are dressed in traditional Welsh national dress.